facebookresearch/StarSpace/README.md

 ![user-page](https://github.com/facebookresearch/Starspace/blob/master/examples/user-page.png)

-Each user is represented by bag-of-pages fanned by the user.
+Each user is represented by the bag-of-pages fanned by the user, and each training example is a single user.

 **Input file format:**

     page_1 page_2 ... page_M

-At training time, one random page is selected as a label and the rest of bag of pages are selected as input.
+At training time, at each step for each example (user), one random page is selected as a label and the rest of bag of pages are selected as input.
 This can be achieved by setting flag -trainMode to 1.

 **Command:**